mailchimp/mc-woocommerce/README.txt

 == Changelog ==
+= 2.1.10 =
+* skip product when no variant can be loaded
+* better validation for the view order url

 = 2.1.9 =
 * Improved UI feedback when API key is invalid
 * Add documentation about product categories not being supported.